 Had I kept up “Travlr, Darkly” there’d be no Hobo with a Laptop.
 Which name do you think sounds better?

-So here they are, a little over five years since they were originally written.
+So here they are, a little over five or six years since they were originally written.

 Before there was Copyrise, I worked for a leading web development firm in Toronto.
 This is the story of how that ended, and what was going through my mind when I made the decision to formally go nomad.